-IXLoad REST API will support the following HTTP methods - GET, PATCH, POST, DELETE, OPTIONS.
+The IxLoad REST API supports the following HTTP methods - GET, PATCH, POST, DELETE, OPTIONS.
 The only content type we will support for payloads will be JSON.
 The Payload applies to PATCH, POST and DELETE methods.

 GET

 Users can make GET requests in order to receive the list of REST options for the requested resource.
 The GET request will not contain any payload.
 If the request is successful, a '200 OK' status will be returned.